cs3org/reva/README.md

 ## Logo

-Reva logo's have been designed and contributed to the project by Eamonn Maguire.
+Reva's logo has been designed and contributed to the project by Eamonn Maguire.

 ## History

 This project was initially conceived and brought to life by Hugo Gonzalez Labrador (@labkode) in 2017.
 Since its roots, Reva has evolved and expanded thanks to the passion and commitment of dozens of remarkable individual contributors.
 [Learn more](https://reva.link/about/).